 How areas of the brain communicate with each other is also affected.
 As a result, sensory processing and motor skills, executive functions, emotional regulation, and communication skills are all affected.

 According to the Autism & Developmental Disabilities Monitoring Network, ASD affects 1 in 59 people (data from 2014) (read article)

 Boys are 4-5 times more likely to receive an autism diagnosis than girls.
-Although it’s thought to affect boys and girls equally, the symptoms present differently in girls, making it more difficult to diagnose.
+Although it’s thought to affect boys and girls equally, the symptoms present differently in girls, making it more challenging to diagnose.

 The median age of diagnosis is 4-5 years old (CDC, 2008)

-It was once thought that nearly everyone with autism also had cognitive deficits, but we now know that is not the case.
+Experts once thought that nearly everyone with autism also had cognitive deficits, but we now know that is not the case.

 Children with autism often have other coexisting conditions as well.

-Understanding these strengths, interests, and talents on a person to person basis can help individualize interventions and strategies used to teach new skills and improve areas where challenges exist.
+Understanding these strengths, interests, and talents on a person-to-person basis can help individualize interventions and strategies used to teach new skills and improve areas where challenges exist.